 Tap on App usage or the App usage icon at the bottom bar, and you can see a list of all the apps that have been eating your battery.
 These are sorted in descending order of their battery usage, so the most notorious ones are right at the top.
 Another useful piece of information here is background usage.
 An app you use regularly is more likely to appear higher up in battery usage stats.

 So how do you distinguish between the apps you are actively using and the apps that are silently sucking your battery in the background?
 Use the various filter options provided by GSam.
 These can be accessed by tapping the downward arrow icon in the upper-right.
-You can choose to see apps by the % power usage in the background or the CPU usage in background apart from the other options.
+You can choose to see apps by the % power usage in the background or the CPU usage in the background apart from the other options.

 This is mostly enough when you’re trying to find out that battery leeching app.
 But, GSam also provides a number of graphs that you can find by tapping the square-ish gallery/pictures like icon on the bottom left.
 That’s some pretty advanced stuff.
+GSam really displays battery and CPU usage on Android devices in a very detailed way and thus help you put a check on the battery drain.